pioneer-x/AFIG/README.md

  automated manipulation, analysis and visualization of phylogenetic trees.

 ### To Do List
-1. Build a smaller fungal specific lineages dataset derived from BUSCO.
-2. Find or make a better software to replace Maker.
+1. Find or make a better software to replace Maker.
 It is too heavy.

 **Feel free to contact me or contribute to this open-source project to make it better!**